w-henderson/Equion/api.md

 # API v1 Design Document

-All API calls can either be POSTed to `https://example.com/api/{name}` or be sent through WebSocket to `wss://example.com/ws` with the additional `name` parameter.
+All API calls can either be POSTed to `https://example.com/api/{command}` or be sent through WebSocket to `wss://example.com/ws` with the additional `command` parameter.

+**Warning:** This is a work in progress, and all API calls are subject to change.

 ## Authentication

 ### `v1/login`: Login with username and password
+Asserts that the username and password combination are valid, then returns a token that can be used to authenticate future requests.
+The token does not expire, but can be invalidated with `v1/logout`.

 Input:
 ```json
 { "username": "", "password": "" }